MarkUsProject/autotest-helpers/python_helper/README.md

 Return a string with the results of the test case run: this is an empty string if the test case passes, or the error message if it fails or an error is raised.

 - `function_to_mock` is the name of a function to be replaced when running the test case.
 If this is provided, `function_to_use` must also be provided and should be the function that we want to use in place of `function_to_mock`.
 - `module_to_replace` is the name of a module to be replaced when running the test case.
-If this is provided, `module_to_use` must also be provided and should be the *name* of the module that we want ot us ein place of `function_to_mock`.
+If this is provided, `module_to_use` must also be provided and should be the *name* of the module that we want to use in place of `function_to_mock`.

 `get_failures` can typically be used in lieu of calling `run` directly.